bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

     event.vector["ledswitchmember"] = newvalue

-Numeric values are set into vectors as strings, this is to explicitly control how numbers are formatted and sent in the protocol, the only exception is blobsize, where the number should be an integer.
+Numeric values are preferably set into vectors as strings, this is to explicitly control how numbers are formatted and sent in the protocol.
+If given as floats or integers they will be converted to strings.
+The only exception is blobsize, where the number should be an integer.

 Each member has a name and label, the label is a string which can be used by the client, if not given it will be set equal to the name.